Hannah Teter biography

 Born in 1987, Vermonter Hannah Teter is a champion snowboarder, winning a gold medal at the 2006 Winter Olympic Games and a silver at the 2010 Winter Olympics.
 Teter's fame extends beyond the snow: In 2008, she started her own charity, Hannah's Gold, to raise money for a Kenyan village.
 In 2010, she made headlines when she posed in Sports Illustrated's "Swimsuit Issue."

-Snowboarder.
-Born January 27, 1987 in Belmont, Vermont.
-Hannah Teter grew up with four older brothers and took up snowboarding to keep up with them.
-In 2002, she captured the championship at the 2002 Junior Worlds, where she also became the first woman to land a 900 in halfpipe competition.
+Born on January 27, 1987, in Belmont, Vermont, Olympian Hannah Teter grew up with four older brothers.
+"My favorite thing was bouncing on a trampoline," she later said of her childhood to Sports Illustrated.
+Wanting to keep up with her brothers, Teter took up snowboarding around the age of 8, and soon demonstrated a great aptitude for the sport.
+In 2002, Teter captured the championship at the 2002 Junior Worlds, where she also became the first woman to land a 900 in halfpipe competition.

-In 2003, Hannah Teter became the youngest member of the U.S National Team.
-She won the Vans Triple Crown halfpipe title that year, as well as silver at the Winter X Games.
-During the 2003-04 season, Teter earned four World Cup halfpipe victories and was named the U.S. Snowboard Overall Grand Prix halfpipe champion and the X Games superpipe champion.
-In 2004, the North American Snowsports Journalist Association??s named Teter "Competitor of the Year,?? the first time the award was presented to a snowboarder.
+In 2003, Teter became the youngest member of the U.S Snowboarding Team.
+That same year, she won both the Vans Triple Crown halfpipe title and a silver medal at the Winter X Games.
+During the 2003-04 season, Teter earned four World Cup halfpipe victories, and was named champion of both the U.S. Snowboard Overall Grand Prix halfpipe competition and the X Games superpipe competition.
+In 2004, the North American Snowsports Journalists Association named Teter its "Competitor of the Year"—marking the first time the award was presented to a snowboarder.